-The Department of Psychology guarantees five years of fully funded financial support for all students who are admitted to the PhD program, contingent upon satisfactory performance and degree progress.
+The Department of Psychology guarantees five years of full financial support for all students who are admitted to the PhD program, contingent upon satisfactory performance and degree progress.
 Financial support includes full-time tuition, subsidized health insurance, and a nine-month stipend.
-Each academic year, financial support comprises some combination of the following options depending on your student goals and the sources of funding available.
+Each academic year, financial support comprises some combination of the following options, depending on a student’s goals and the sources of funding available.

 Commitment to diversity and inclusion: The Department of Psychology values a diverse academic environment.
-In keeping with our commitment to recruiting the brightest graduate students of all backgrounds and experiences, we offer several financial resources and funding opportunities specifically for students of underrepresented groups.
+In keeping with our commitment to recruiting graduate students of all backgrounds and experiences, we offer several financial resources and funding opportunities specifically for students from underrepresented groups

 University Graduate Fellowships

-University fellowships intended for recruiting outstanding new students to the University's graduate programs will be available.
-These fellowships provide a stipend, tuition, and subsidized health insurance.
+The University provides funding for fellowships to recruit outstanding new students to the University's graduate programs.
+These fellowships cover a stipend, tuition, and subsidized health insurance.
 One example is the Diversity of Views and Experiences Fellowship (DOVE).

-The Department of Psychology also awards some departmental fellowships from funds allocated by the Graduate School.
+The Department of Psychology also awards a number of departmental fellowships.
 The departmental fellowships are usually combined with a teaching or research assistantship and include tuition and subsidized health insurance benefits.
 Students receive information about available departmental fellowships annually.